waynestudley/quartix/README.md

    ...bob's your father's brother
 ```

-- notes
+- Notes

--- I'd have componetised more items given more time - rather than bundle everything into one app.js and one index.css file
+- I'd have componetised more items given more time - rather than bundle everything into one app.js and one index.css file

+- There's a couple of quick fixes in the css for some simple alignment - not exactly production ready

+- Given the simplicity of the task I decided not to go down the SCSS/SASS route